1Password/terraform-provider-onepassword/docs/index.md

 ### Optional

 - `account` (String) A valid account's sign-in address or ID to use biometrics unlock.
-Can also be sourced from OP_ACCOUNT environment variable.
-Provider will use 1Password CLI if set.
+Can also be sourced from `OP_ACCOUNT` environment variable.
+Provider will use the 1Password CLI if set.
 - `op_cli_path` (String) The path to the 1Password CLI binary.
-Can also be sourced from OP_CLI_PATH environment variable.
+Can also be sourced from `OP_CLI_PATH` environment variable.
 Defaults to `op`.
 - `service_account_token` (String) A valid 1Password service account token.
-Can also be sourced from OP_SERVICE_ACCOUNT_TOKEN environment variable.
-Provider will use 1Password CLI if set.
+Can also be sourced from `OP_SERVICE_ACCOUNT_TOKEN` environment variable.
+Provider will use the 1Password CLI if set.
-- `token` (String) A valid token for your 1Password Connect API.
-Can also be sourced from OP_CONNECT_TOKEN environment variable.
+- `token` (String) A valid token for your 1Password Connect server.
+Can also be sourced from `OP_CONNECT_TOKEN` environment variable.
 Provider will use 1Password Connect server if set.
-- `url` (String) The HTTP(S) URL where your 1Password Connect API can be found.
-Can also be sourced OP_CONNECT_HOST environment variable.
+- `url` (String) The HTTP(S) URL where your 1Password Connect server can be found.
+Can also be sourced `OP_CONNECT_HOST` environment variable.
 Provider will use 1Password Connect server if set.